prestontasoff/ESPM_112L_24/Week_5/Week_5_walkthrough.md

 ![download_scaf2bin](scaf2bin_ggkbase.png)

+**It is important that you don't rename this file for now!!
+Don't do it!!**

 Upload this to your home directory on class.ggkbase.berkeley.edu, either by using Putty to SFTP (Windows) or by using a SCP command on your terminal (Linux/Mac) like so:

     `scp [BABY ID].scaffolds_to_bin.tsv [YOUR USERID]@class.ggkbase.berkeley.edu:/home/[YOUR USERID]`